hmrc/alert-config-builder/README.md

 [Visit the official Scalafmt documentation to view a complete list of tasks which can be run.](https://scalameta.org/scalafmt/docs/installation.html#task-keys)

+## Local testing

+If you want to build a local version of alert-config-builder and test it without doing a build of alert-config, you can do a local build:

+1. Do an `sbt publishLocal` (https://www.scala-sbt.org/1.x/docs/Publishing.html)
+2. Configure alert-config's

+NEW

+16:30
+Patch versions totally okay, think I did that more frequently than buildLocal when on Platops :shrug:

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").